rubymonsters/webapps-for-beginners/source/13-validations.md

 For this reason modern web applications usually follow a different pattern.

-Instead of redirecting the user, when the submitted data is invalid, we would just re-render the same template right away, with the same data.
+Instead of redirecting the user when the submitted data is invalid, we would just re-render the same template right away, with the same data.

 Here's how we could do that: